 At the Warsaw University of Technology, where he worked from 1947 until 1970 he organized and headed the Department of Flight Mechanics at the Aviation Faculty.
 He was also the vice dean of the Aviation Faculty and from 1960 until 1963 the first dean of the newly established Faculty of Mechanics, Energy and Aeronautics.
 From 1955 until 1982 he worked and from 1961 until 1980 he headed the Department of Fluid Mechanics in the Institute of Fundamental Technological Research.
 He was the chairman of the Scientific Council in the Institute of Fundamental Technological Research from 1981 until 1983.
 In the years of 1970 to 1982 he was a professor of Warsaw University at the Faculty of Mathematics and Mechanics, where he acted as the Director of the Institute of Mechanics from 1977 until 1981.
 Moreover, he was the vice rector of Warsaw University.
 In 1982 he retired yet remained very active in scientific work.

 Professor Fiszdon's great contribution of international importance was organizing international symposia entitled Biennial Symposia on Advanced Problems and Methods in Fluid Mechanics.
-These meetings were organized in Poland and attracted the scientific elite from the USA, the USSR and other Western and Eastern countries during the period when the possibility of cooperation between scientists from Eastern Block countries was very limited.
+Since 1957 until 1989 these meetings organized in Poland attracted the scientific elite from the USA, the USSR and other Western and Eastern countries during the period when the possibility of cooperation between scientists from Eastern Block countries was very limited.
 The participation of these scientists in Prof. Fiszdon's symposia was marked by their enormous gratefulness.
 Meeting their Western friends allowed them to feel a part of world scientific community.
 Words of gratitude are still being expressed in the correspondence arriving after Professor Fiszdon's decease.

 Professor Fiszdon was a member of numerous international scientific societies.
 In 1959 he was appointed to the Royal Aeronautical Society in London and to the American Institute of Aeronautics and Astronautics (AIAA), and in 1960 to the International Academy of Astronautics, which was established the same year in Stockholm.
 In 1980 he participated in the General Assembly of the International Union of Theoretical and Applied Mechanics (IUTAM), and in 1986 he became a member of the American Physical Society (New York).